Akingbade675/hngx_internship/stage_two/README.md

 ## Testing the API

+The API was tested using Postman test scripts.
+Results of the tests can be viewed [here](https://github.com/Akingbade675/hngx_internship/edit/main/stage_two/postman_test_run.json)

 To test the API endpoints, you can use any HTTP client tool such as [Postman](https://www.postman.com/) or [curl](https://curl.se/).
 The API supports the following operations: